PrairieLearn/pl-demo-course/courseInstances/SectionA/assessments/03-LectureContent/tutorial.md

 ## Creating assessments with lecture content and short quizzes

-This assessment provides an example of how we can use PrairLearn to introduce course content, using a combination of text, figures, embedded videos, interactive JupyterLabs and short questions.
+This assessment provides an example of how we can use PrairieLearn to introduce course content, using a combination of text, figures, embedded videos, interactive JupyterLabs and short questions.

 ![](assessment-image.png)